Why Investing in Manager Coaching Skills Transforms Company Culture

 Ask your employees about the factors that have the biggest impact on their career development, performance, or overall job satisfaction.
 For many, their manager is likely to be one of the most significant.

 The research bears this out too.
-A survey conducted by Gartner finds that 77% of employees are increasingly looking to managers as a source of support.
+A survey conducted by Gartner finds that 77% of employees are increasingly looking to managers for support.

 For teams, coaching communicates a shared vision and purpose, improving collaboration and trust.